zahra-ramadhanti/gorest-tester/README.md

 After running the tests, an HTML report will be generated as report.html in your project directory.
 You can open this file in your web browser to view the detailed test results.

 Viewing Allure Reports
 To view the Allure report, you need to have Allure installed.
-You can install it by following the instructions on the Allure installation page.

-Once Allure is installed, you can serve the report with the following command
+Once Allure is surely installed, you can serve the report with the following command
 ```bash
 allure serve allure-results
 ```